1. Home

 What you can do

-In order to avoid some of the welfare concerns associated with the use of bits, some riders now use bitless bridles.
+All gear used on horses can be problematic in the wrong hands.
+To avoid some of the welfare concerns associated with the use of bits, some riders now use bitless bridles.
 Many forms of bitless bridles are available.
-It is important to note that some bitless bridles, such as some of the ‘hackamore’ styles, can still exert significant pressure on the nose and chin of the horse, which can negatively impact horse welfare.
+It is important to note that some bitless bridles, such as some of the ‘hackamore’ styles, can still exert significant pressure on the nose and chin of the horse, which can compromise horse welfare.

 Careful selection of bitless bridles aiming to minimise poor horse welfare is recommended.